Are you buried under a mountain of debt? Have you finally said enough is enough and want to get out of debt once and for all?

 The Debt Avalanche Method

-You follow the same payment structure as with the debt snowball method.
+You set up a debt snowball spreadsheet again and follow the same payment structure as with the debt snowball method.
 You pay the minimum on all of your debt except for the first debt listed, the one with the highest interest rate.

 Once your highest interest rate debt is paid off, you then pay the minimum on all your remaining debt except for the highest interest rate debt and put whatever is leftover of the $350.
 You follow this process until your debts are all paid off.